Ways to Reduce Inventory Shrinkage

 Enhanced Security Measures

-Because so much inventory shrinkage is attributed to theft, it is no surprise that increasing security measures are an excellent way to reduce it.
-Installing cameras throughout your retail space, behind the cash register, store room, and loading dock are great ways to prevent theft.
+Because so much inventory shrinkage is attributed to theft, increasing security measures is an excellent way to reduce it.
+Install cameras throughout your retail space, behind the cash register, store room, and loading dock to prevent theft.
 Give each employee a unique login to track voided cash transactions and irregular sales patterns.
 Also, consider hiring a security guard, especially for high-value items or when you notice an increase in theft in a specific area.
 Don’t forget about your warehouse or distribution locations.
 If you outsource fulfillment, ensure your partner has 24/7 security, cameras, and a regular schedule of reviewing employees.

 Surprise Audits and Consistent Tracking

 Surprise!
 Checking your inventory levels regularly and unexpectedly helps reduce inventory shrinkage.
 Surprise audits minimize theft and highlight admin errors regularly.
-When you commit to periodically updating inventory levels in real-time, the main issues will become transparent so you can begin to reduce the impact.
+When you commit to periodically updating inventory levels in real-time, you will identify the main issues, and you can begin to reduce the impact.

 Partner with an Excellent 3PL